-Attended by AI-Com partners and supporters, including representatives from the Ministry of Agriculture and Fisheries, the University of Timor Lorosa’e, the University of Western Australia, the University of the Sunshine Coast, World Vision, donor the Australian Centre for International Agricultural Research (ACIAR) and the Australian Ambassador to Timor-Leste, the meeting summarised the second of AI-Com’s four years of collaborative research to bring farming innovations to families in Timor-Leste: displaying results and conclusions from research in areas including how to increase yields of staple crops like rice, mung beans and corn; how to grow cold-climate crops in more areas for more families; how to improve soil fertility for better crops; how to better grow non-timber trees for animal feed and income; and how informed community decision-making can improve local farming practises.
+The results meeting presented findings from two years of research into bringing agricultural innovations to farming families in Timor-Leste.
+Research areas included how to increase yields of staple crops like rice, mung beans and corn; how to grow cold-climate crops in more areas for more families; how to improve soil fertility for better crops; how to better grow non-timber trees for animal feed and income; and how informed community decision-making can improve local farming practises.

 “We’re helping to achieve innovating solutions for farming families in Timor-Leste, and accelerate the development of sandalwood, which has a long and important story and significant value in Timor-Leste.”

-In her remarks, director-general Maria highlighted the long relationship between ACIAR and the Ministry, which began in 2002, and emphasised the importance of collaborative research and innovation for strong rural development.
+Director-general Goncalves highlighted the long relationship between ACIAR and the Ministry, which began in 2002, and emphasised the importance of collaborative research and innovation for strong rural development.

 “We must continue to do research to develop appropriate and adapted technology for farmers.
 The Ministry recognises this.
 With technology we discovered that the beans that grow at high altitudes can also be grown at low altitudes [if planted at the right time].
 We must not be weary to continue learning more.
 We can continue to develop the agriculture sector in Timor-Leste through research.”